 We got an opportunity to install and configure the ESB toolkit using BizTalk Server 2020.
 While installing and configuring the ESB portal we faced a huge challenge and surprise!!!
-We have shared our experience with you all in my previous blog that we gained and how we configured the ESB portal.

 Few of our BizTalk360 customers started migrating to the new BizTalk server from their previous versions.
 The customers who were using Microsoft ESB portal as their main portal were facing challenges during this migration process.

-In this blog, let us see what are all the challenges that customers faced with the latest BizTalk Server’s ESB portal and how BizTalk360 provided a solution for it.
+In this blog, let us see what all the challenges are that customers faced with the latest BizTalk Server’s ESB portal and how BizTalk360 provided a solution for it.

 Consider a scenario where the customer has provisioned a new environment for the migration purpose, and they migrated to the new BizTalk Server from the version BizTalk Server 2010 to 2020.
 So, they plan to decommission the old environment once after the successful migration.

 The first and foremost challenge seen was that the ESB Portal was missing.

 In the latest version, BizTalk Server allows you to install and configure the Microsoft BizTalk ESB Toolkit.
 But when you look at the option of ESB web Portal, it has been depreciated.
 So there were two options for the customers.

 Using the old default ESB portal is not a simple way.
 If you want to use the default ESB portal, you need the “ESBSource.zip” file to create it.
 But that’s already removed from the BizTalk Server 2020.
 So the only option is, you can use the “ESBSource.zip” file from the old BizTalk Server 2013/2013R2/2016.